chandrunarayan/idmd/lessons/week1/portfolio.md

 ## Add your own P5JS sketch to your Github using Drag and Drop

-1. Add P5JS project to your Github using Drag and Drop Video
+1. Add P5JS project to your Github using Drag and Drop Video (No Sound)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fQ99-XExRpk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Add Chandru as a Collaborator on your idmd-portfolio repository